rellla/vdr-plugin-softhddevice-drm-gles/README.md

 	DETA         Detach the plugin.
 		An "ATTA" is needed in order to exit a detached state and to continue playback.

+	SUSP         Suspend the plugin.
+		Suspend is the same as detach, but in suspend the wakeup can also be done with a new play command.

 	ATTA         Attach the plugin again.